-The PT Progression Series is a series of answers about how to get better at pullups, pushups, and situps for fitness testing as well as bootcamp, police or fire academies.
+The PT Progression Series is a series of answers about how to get better at pull-ups, push-ups and sit-ups for fitness testing, boot camp and police or fire academies.

 Part 5 of the PT Progression series is the PT and Advanced Movements Workout.

-You now are ready to advance to full body movements in between sets of pullups and pushups and even replace pushups with more dynamic exercises like burpees, push presses, and 8 count pushups.
-Traveling to and from the pullup bar and the PT area will now require you to bear crawl, low crawl, fireman carry a partner, do a farmer walk with heavy weight, or any other creative method you can think of adding that will assist in your preparation for military, police, or fire fighting training.
+You now are ready to advance to full-body movements between sets of pull-ups and push-ups and even replace push-ups with more dynamic exercises like burpees, push presses and eight-count push-ups.
+Traveling to and from the pull-up bar and the PT area will require you to bear crawl, low crawl, fireman carry a partner, do a farmer walk with heavy weight or any other creative method you can think of adding that will assist in your preparation for military, police or firefighting training.

-Every 5th set run a mile fast pace:
+Every fifth set, run a mile at a fast pace:

-Optional to finish pyramid at 16-20 or return in reverse order.
+- It's optional to finish the pyramid at 16-20 or return in reverse order.

 Here is where it gets harder.
-Use the first 5 sets as a warmup/run.
-After set#5, you can no longer run from pullup bar to PT area.
+Use the first five sets as a warmup/run.
+After the fifth set, you no longer can run from the pull-up bar to the PT area.
 You now have to pick another method to travel.
-Some great ideas are: fireman carry, farmer walk, lunges, bear crawls, low crawls, overhead carry of weight, wheel barrow race, crab walk, or tire flips.
+Some great ideas include a fireman carry, farmer walk, lunges, bear crawls, low crawls, carrying weight overhead, wheelbarrow race, crab walk or tire flips.
 This is your time to get creative but make sure it is something you will see again in your training future.

 Watch this video to see how you can design your own advanced pyramid circuit.

-PT Progression #2 is the SUPER SET: This is another sub-max effort foundation workout to increase volume of your PT exercises.
-It is recommended to add this type of workout and replace a pyramid workout once a week so you only total these upper body workouts only THREE times a week.
-Learn how to design a SUPER SET effectively.
+- PT Progression #2: Superset: This is another sub max-effort foundation workout to increase the volume of your PT exercises.
+It is recommended to add this type of workout and replace a pyramid workout once a week so you only total these upper-body workouts only three times a week.
+Learn how to design a superset effectively.

-PT Progression #3 is the Max Rep Set Workout: Once you have mastered the PT Pyramid and the Super Set and can handle workouts with volume of 100 pullups and 200 pushups, then it is time to test your new found strength.
-This workout will increase your muscle stamina and endurance which is really the goal of mastering PT tests.
+- PT Progression #3: Max-Rep Set Workout: Once you have mastered the PT pyramid and the superset and can handle workouts with a volume of 100 pull-ups and 200 push-ups, then it is time to test your newfound strength.
+This workout will increase your muscle stamina and endurance, which is really the goal of mastering PT tests.
 Find out how to push your numbers even higher.

-PT Progression #4 is the PT/Run Workout: You can make a pyramid out of this one or make it one tough super set but each "rest" period in between sets is a run of a variety of distances.
+- PT Progression #4: PT/Run Workout: You can make a pyramid out of this one or make it one tough superset, but each "rest" period between sets is a run of various distances.
 Learn the best way to add running to the next generation of progression.

-PT Progression #5 is the PT and Advanced Movements Workout: Add tougher exercises into your pyramids and supersets such as burpees, push presses, bear crawls, etc.
+- PT Progression #5: PT and Advanced Movements Workout: Add tougher exercises into your pyramids and supersets, such as burpees, push presses, bear crawls, etc.